4d-depot/HDI_4DVP_FreezePanes/readme.md

-Title: How do I freeze columns and rows in 4D View Pro??
+Title: How do I freeze columns and rows in 4D View Pro?

 Version min: 4D v18 R2